How to Build an Premium Product Brand With Distinction

 When a brand lacks originality, the business can start to feel like pushing a boulder up a hill.
 Like you need to market louder, do more, create more products, and push harder to be seen.
 Yet even with all this effort, the sales often don’t come as you would like them to.

-When a brand has something about it that feels original, it creates intrigue and gives the brand a sense of value beyond the product itself.
-As people step into the brand world, a desire for the product begins to form, and this is where sales start to happen more naturally.
+A strong brand is distinct at its core, so it doesn't need to work so hard on the outside to be noticed.
+The brand itself creates intrigue and offers people a reason to come beyond the product itself.
+And as people step into the brand world, a desire for the product begins to form, and this is where sales start to happen more organically.

-An original brand often has a distinct world that extends beyond the product, one that people want to be part of.
-It inspires, and that’s why it’s remembered.
+So what does?
+The brand needs something about it that’s original.
+A world that extends beyond the product that people can engage with.
+Something that inspires them, and so they remember.
 People remember how the brand made them feel and what it invited them into.

 Jouissance is a perfume brand built around the idea of literary passions, distilled into scent.